bigskysoftware/grugbrain.dev/index.md

 also, test shaman often talk unit test very much, but grug not find so useful.  grug experience that ideal tests are not unit test or either end-to-end test, but in-between test

-[unit tests](https://en.wikipedia.org/wiki/Unit_testing) fine, ok, but break and make refactor hard as API change and, frankly, not too useful many bugs anyway often, often throw away when code change.  write unit test mostly at start of project help get things going but not get too attached
+[unit tests](https://en.wikipedia.org/wiki/Unit_testing) fine, ok, but break as implementation change (much compared api!) and make refactor hard and, frankly, many bugs anyway often due interactions other code.  often throw away when code change.

+grug write unit test mostly at start of project, help get things going but not get too attached or expect value long time

 [end to end](https://smartbear.com/solutions/end-to-end-testing/) tests good, show whole system work, but! hard to understand when break and drive grug crazy very often, sometimes grugs just end up ignoring because "oh, that break all